Luxury vs. Budget Travel: What’s Worth the Splurg

 Flying First-Class or Business

-Flying in first-class or business class comes with benefits like more legroom, better food, priority boarding, and an overall more relaxed experience.
-If you’re facing a really long flight or need to be in top shape when you land for something important, upgrading to business class might be a good idea.
-But for many travelers, it's a luxury they can do without.
+Flying in first class or business class offers benefits like more legroom, better food, priority boarding, and a more relaxed experience.
+If you face a long flight or need to feel sharp on arrival for something key, upgrading to business class makes sense.
+But for many travelers, it is a luxury they can skip.

 Economy Flights and Budget Travel